blake-mealey/mantle/README.md

 ### Authentication

-In order to use any of the commands to save/publish places to Roblox, you must provide valid authentication.
-This is provided via the `ROBLOX_API_KEY` environment variable.
-You can create an API key in the Roblox [Creator portal](https://create.roblox.com/credentials).
+In order to use any of the commands to save/publish places to Roblox, you must provide a valid `.ROBLOSECURITY` cookie.
+This is provided via the `ROBLOSECURITY` environment variable.

-You also must ensure your API key has the required permissions.
-It must have the Place Management API System with the desired places added to it.

-If you are using the `templates` feature you will also need to provide a `ROBLOSECURITY` cookie via the `ROBLOSECURITY` environment variable.
 You can get the cookie from your browser dev tools on roblox.com.

 ### Configure deployments